 What to expect at your vaccination appointment

-If you are receiving your vaccination at MU Health Care, watch the educational video to see what you can expect.
-Detailed information, including parking guidance, safety and social distancing measures and more can be found on MU Health Care’s How Do I get the COVID-19 Vaccine? webpage.
+Detailed information, including what to expect, parking guidance, safety measures and more can be found on MU Health Care’s How Do I get the COVID-19 Vaccine? webpage.

 Regardless of where and when you receive your vaccination, you will receive either a vaccine that uses mRNA or one that uses a weakened/dead version of the virus.
 Both types of vaccines create an immune response to help your body fight COVID-19.